This article originally appeared on Kleinspiration.com on May 15, 2017.

 itslearning is a comprehensive tool that allows collaboration between the student, teacher, and community.
 As a teacher, I love that it’s one login for everything I need.

 “The itslearning LMS solution allows districts to truly personalise learning by putting curriculum resources, instructional strategies, objective-based lesson plans and assessments, all in one easy-to-access central location.
 The platform provides countless ways for teachers to create engaging lessons and resources, makes teacher collaboration and sharing of materials easy, and automates routine tasks so teachers have more time to focus on their students.”

 Allowing students to connect and share their creative work all under one platform is valuable and efficient. itslearning provides that opportunity for students.

 Children have never been as collaborative as they are in digital era.

 Students I recently worked with were over the moon to be able to design and create together using 3-D printing capabilities.
-One boy especially caught my attention.
-I think seven-year old Joshua said it best, “I like 3-D printing because I get to take something from my imagination and make it come to life.”
+One seven-year old especially caught my attention in saying, “I like 3-D printing because I get to take something from my imagination and make it come to life.”

 Our learners today are just like us as adults — they have come to expect the ability to access information and connections beyond the classroom walls.
 Technology, when intentionally used to positively shape teaching and learning, can have a monumental impact on engagement and success.